benpious/DebugVisualization/README.md

 # VisualDebugger

-`VisualDebugger` aims to let you write SwiftUI code inside your existing Swift Package/Xcode Project to visualize state or processes inside your app.
-TL:DR it's `po` + SwiftUI.
+`VisualDebugger` aims to let you write SwiftUI code inside your existing Swift Package or Xcode Project to visualize state or processes inside your app.
+In short, it's `po` + SwiftUI.

 This project is currently a prototype.
 Many features have limitations, which are discussed at the bottom of this file.